Every child has the right to feel safe when participating in arts, cultural, community, sporting and recreation activities.

 Ombudsman WA has drafted the Parliamentary Commissioners Amendment (Reportable Conduct) Bill 2020.
 The Bill obliges heads of organisations, including local governments, religious institutions and private camp operators, to notify an independent body of misconduct involving children, known as reportable conduct, by their employees, volunteers and contractors.
-Consultation on the draft legislation closes 31 January 2021 and responses should be sent to Ombudsman WA.
+Ombudsman WA has developed an information sheet about the proposed Reportable Conduct Scheme for Western Australia..

 The Royal Commission recommended that organisations engaged in child related work or activities implement the Child Safe Standards and be overseen by an external body to improve child safe practices and handling of child abuse complaints.